laedit/SemanticReleaseNotesParser/README.md

 ## Third party libraries
  - [DotLiquid](https://github.com/dotliquid/dotliquid) is used to process the liquid templates
  - [CommonMark.NET](https://github.com/Knagis/CommonMark.NET) is used to process the markdown
+ - [Humanizer](https://github.com/MehdiK/Humanizer) is used to titleize and pluralize categories title

 Icon: [Article](http://thenounproject.com/term/article/16591/) designed by [Stefan Parnarov](http://thenounproject.com/sapi/) from The Noun Project.